gihrig/dotfiles/README.md

 prompt from feeling sluggish when, for example, the user is in a large git repo and the git prompt commands take a considerable amount of time.

-It does this by writing the actual text that will be displayed int he prompt to a temp file, which is then used to update the prompt information when a signal is trapped.
+It does this by writing the actual text that will be displayed in the prompt to a temp file, which is then used to update the prompt information when a signal is trapped.